SiliconLabsSoftware/bluetooth_applications/bluetooth_wireless_dtm/README.md

     ![result test](image/result_test.png)

     Enable the read feature for the DTM Result characteristic and get the result.
 To ensure the TX/RX function works properly, it is important for the value on both the receiver and transmitter to be identical.

+---

+## Report Bugs & Get Support ##

+To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

+Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.

+---